mfput/CTF-Questions/README.md

 ### Forensic/Cryptography Challenge 9:
 Points: 10 <br/>
 File: file9.zip <br/>
-Question: What is the name of the executable with the MD5 hash of cdc47d670159eef60916ca03a9d4a007 that performs a mailicous task?
+Question: What is the name of the executable with the MD5 hash of cdc47d670159eef60916ca03a9d4a007 that performs a malicious task?
 (Don't worry none of these will actually harm your computer).

 ### Programming/Retard Challenge 10:
 Points: 05 <br/>